icecube/icetray-public/icetray/resources/docs/services.rst

      }
    };

-So the parameter "I3RandomServiceKey", a lookup string, has been replaced with a parameter "I3RandomService".
-The module calls ``GetParameter`` passing the I3RandomServicePtr named ``rs``, which the steering file connects to whatever is passed in by the user:
+So the parameter ``I3RandomServiceKey``, a lookup string, has been replaced with a parameter :cpp:class:`I3RandomService`.
+The module calls :cpp:func:`~I3Module.GetParameter` passing the :cpp:type:`I3RandomServicePtr` named ``rs``, which the steering file connects to whatever is passed in by the user:

 .. code-block:: python